 Purchases using mobile devices by consumers generally, and by our customers specifically, have increased significantly, and we expect this trend to continue.
 To optimize the mobile shopping experience, we are somewhat dependent on our customers downloading our specific mobile apps for their particular devices as opposed to accessing our sites from an internet browser on their mobile device.
-As new mobile devices and platforms are released, it is difficult to predict the problems we may encounter in developing applications for these alternative devices and platforms, and we may need to devote significant resources to the development, support and maintenance of such applications.
+As new mobile devices and platforms are released, it is difficult to predict the problems we may necounter in developing applications for these alternative devices and platforms, and we may need to devote significant resources to the development, support and maintenance of such applications.
 In addition, our future growth and our results of operations could suffer if we experience difficulties in the future in integrating our mobile apps into mobile devices or if problems arise with our relationships with providers of mobile operating systems or mobile app download stores, if our apps receive unfavorable treatment compared to competing apps on the download stores, or if we face increased costs to distribute or have customers use our mobile apps.
 We are further dependent on the interoperability of our sites with popular mobile operating systems that we do not control, such as iOS and Android, and any changes in such systems that degrade the functionality of our sites or give preferential treatment to competitive products could adversely affect the usage of our sites on mobile devices.
-In the event that it is more difficult for our customers to access and use our sites, our customer growth could be harmed and our business, financial condition and operating results may be adversely affected.
+In the event that it is more difficult for our customers choose not to access or to use our sites on their mobile devices or to use adversely affected.